In this post I show how I replaced broken screen on my son’s iPod Touch 4th generation (with camera).

 Lift up the new assembly and position it above the iPod.

 Now you’ll have to connect the screen cable back to the iPod circuit board.

 Do not apply too much pressure.
 If the connector positioned correctly it has to click back in place relatively easy.

-After the screen connector connected back to the circuit board you’ll have to route the digitizer cable.
+After the cable connected back to the circuit board you’ll have to route the digitizer cable.

 Here’s how to fold the digitizer cable before installing the screen assembly back in place.

-Before you snap the new screen back in place, turn on the iPod the test the screen.
+Before you snap the new screen back in place, turn on the iPod the test it.
 Make sure the digitizer works properly.

 Finally, snap the new screen back in place.
-First, align the top side of the screen, make sure it’s seated properly.
+First, align the top side, make sure it’s seated properly.
 Second, apply some pressure on the bottom side of the screen until it seated back in place.

 I do not claim that my guide is perfect.
 It was my first iPod Touch 4th generation repair but I hope it would be useful for other DIYers.